-Taster sessions in Karate Kickboxing Self-defence in schools
+Taster sessions in Karate, Kickboxing, and Self-defence in schools

-Master Instructor Wayne Baker of the South Eastern School of Martial Arts SESMA has been providing martial art and self-defence taster sessions to local schools for over 15 years.
+Master Instructor Wayne Baker World Champion & European Champion and Master Instructor of the South Eastern School of Martial Arts SESMA, has been providing martial art and self-defence taster sessions to local schools for over 15 years.
 He has had numerous positive feedback from the schools and pupils.

 SESMA can provide a taster in many martial arts (Karate, Tae-kwondo, Kickboxing), Summer Safe Defence or our Mantis Self-Defence programme which is recognised by the Anti-Bullying Alliance.